edwinacunav/hiddenchest/README.md

 In the RMXP version of RGSS, fonts are loaded directly from system specific search paths (meaning they must be installed to be available to games).
 Because this whole thing is a giant platform-dependent headache, I decided to implement the behavior Enterbrain thankfully added in VX Ace: loading fonts will automatically search a folder called "Fonts", which obeys the default searchpath behavior (ie. it can be located directly in the game folder, or an RTP).

 If a requested font is not found, no error is generated.
-Instead, a built-in font is used (currently "Abyssinica SIL").
+Instead, a built-in font is used (currently "FreeSans").

 ## What doesn't work (yet)